Most popstars consider themselves lucky to score one Number 1 in the course of their career, let alone manage multiple visits to the top.

 With their most recent Number 1s coming in 2017, and still releasing, Rihanna and Eminem stand the best chance of breaking double-digits.
-Although ABBA are set to release a brand-new song at the end of 2018 – could it give them their first Number 1 in almost 40 years?
+Although ABBA are set to release brand-new songs at the start of 2019 – could it give them their first Number 1 in almost 40 years?

 8 Number 1s:

 7 Number 1s:

 Jess Glynne, Michael Jackson, Elton John, McFly, George Michael, Kylie Minogue, Sam Smith, Tinie Tempah, U2, Robbie Williams.